GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Operational Context Performer Constituent'>Operational Context Performer Constituent</A><BR>Operational Context Performer Constituent: An Operational Context Constituent represents a participant in the Operational Activity executing one or more of its atomic actions interacting with other constituents of the identified Operational Context.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Operational Context Performer Constituent'>Operational Context Performer Constituent</A><BR>Operational Context Performer Constituent: An Operational Context Performer Constituent represents a participant in the Operational Activity executing one or more of its atomic actions interacting with other constituents of the identified Operational Context.
 Specific characteristics and features or, in case of persons or organizational units, knowledge and skills are assigned to a constituent necessary for the execution of the allocated actions.<BR></html>

 ## SAF_OperationalDomainKind